jacekturek/fuzyecon/README.md

 # fuzyecon
-Mathematical economics can be written in R (simulations).
+Mathematical economics can be written in R language.

-I want to use:
+I want to use R laguage library for fuzzy sets, and write about

-* R language (sets library)
-* to use AI = fuzzy sets to describe the formulas
-* rather than with simulations.
+> *fuzzy inference*

 > ℹ️ fuzzy sets are a part of the Artificial Inteligence toolkit
 >
-> ℹ️ fuzzy sets can be a research tool / here for the economics rather than the formulas implemented as programms
+> ℹ️ fuzzy sets can be a good research tool
 >
-> ℹ️ to combine it with the mathematical economics and formulas
+> ℹ️ here to combine it with the mathematical economics and formulas

-The AI library is a full fuzzy sets useful toolkit - it can be used in many contexts.
-The key to use fuzzy set library is research tool + theory (fuzzy sets have different possibilites).

 Here is the description how to use some fuzzy set "sets" features: